 We decided to go ahead and use the immersion blender to remove all the chunks but chunks aren’t a bad thing, either.
 Leave them, or not, whichever you prefer.

-Making jelly never really made sense to me when I was reading about the spoon in the freezer and running your finger through it to see if it sets.
-Maybe if I had someone teaching me, I would understand it, but I just didn’t.
+Mom says that making jelly never really made sense to her when she was reading about the spoon in the freezer and running your finger through it to see if it sets.
+Maybe if I had someone teaching me, I would understand it, but I didn’t either.

-Once I learned that making jelly is scientific, it was so much easier!
-And, Christian definitely approved this method!
+Once she learned that making jelly is scientific, it was so much easier!
+And, I definitely approved this method too.
+Gotta love science!

 You just bring it to 220°F for jelly.
 This number changes when you’re not a sea level, so be sure to check your perfect recommended jelly temperature.